Vulnerable Subjects - Cognitively Impaired

 The capacity to understand all of these concepts may not be necessary in order to consent to participate in a particular research protocol -- greater capacity is required for higher-risk protocols.
 This assessment should be used for determining the capacity of the surrogate as well, if necessary.

-In protocols in which surrogate assent has been approved by the IRB, assessment of the decision-making capacity of the surrogate should be implemented only when the investigator has reason to believe that the subject's decision-making capacity may be impaired.
+In protocols in which surrogate consent has been approved by the IRB, assessment of the decision-making capacity of the surrogate should be implemented only when the investigator has reason to believe that the subject's decision-making capacity may be impaired.

 Consent for Cognitively Impaired